JeanMarcFlamand/ExtractEmbededRessourcesApp/README.md

+# Console Application.
-# Example showing how to extract internal("Do not copy") and external("Copy always") Embeded Ressources.
+## Example showing how to extract internal("Do not copy") and external("Copy always") Embeded Ressources.